izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Faq.md

 certain threshold in a certain map, or when the size of a particular level exceeded a certain point.

-A lot of these problems are orthogonal to the problems that build automation systems typically concern themselves with solving.
-By thinking about them together, we can make much smarter implementation decisions that understand the context that they're operating in.
+A lot of these problems are orthogonal to the problems that build automation systems typically concern themselves with solving, but by thinking about them together we can make much smarter implementation decisions that understand the context that they're operating in.

 That said, Horde's CI functionality is not enabled by default.
 Other functionality in Horde can still be used without having to migrate to a new build automation system.

+## Does Epic get telemetry about our project if we use Horde?

+No. Horde does not send any data to Epic.